 Activity areas: the risks belonging to this driver cut across the Group and regard a wide range of activities that are controlled and managed by specialist teams.
 The Group gives special focus to workplace safety, to compliance of plant and site operation with environmental legislation and to ICT risk control, especially risks that have an impact on the logical security of information, the security of information and communication networks, and the reliability of remote control, necessary to ensure adequate service levels to customers and operational safety to Hera’s fluid and electricity distribution networks.

-Risks associated with logical and physical security: the Group carries out constant monitoring of its IT security risk level, with targeted interventions to ensure the availability, integrity and confidentiality of information managed by the Group.
-In 2017, measures continued to be introduced to improve the level of security as regards the control of logical access, as well as measures aimed at ensuring the integrity and availability of Hera systems, with significant value in terms of risk reduction.
+- Risks associated with logical and physical security: the Group carries out constant monitoring of its IT security risk level, with targeted interventions to ensure the availability, integrity and confidentiality of information managed by the Group.
+In 2018, the execution of measures continued aimed at ensuring the integrity and availability of Hera systems, with significant value in terms of risk reduction.

-Risks related to the interruption of services: many risk factors may influence the regular supply of energy and water due to damages to the network, water shortage or possible contamination of water reserves, thus leading to interruption of the service or significant damages both of an environmental and economic or social nature.
+- Risks related to the interruption of services: many risk factors may influence the regular supply of energy and water due to damages to the network, water shortage or possible contamination of water reserves, thus leading to interruption of the service or significant damages both of an environmental and economic or social nature.
 In order to tackle these risks, the Group makes important investments designed to guarantee the effectiveness and efficiency of the distribution system.
 It also carries out constant monitoring and maintenance of its networks in order to guarantee safety, quality and that services are supplied constantly even in the presence of temporary interruptions on one or several distribution lines.
 Furthermore, growing attention to the physical safety of plant sites reduces the likelihood of damage to them.
-Within this sphere, as from 2018 the intention is to look in-depth at the resilience of the Group water supply and distribution system in terms of a medium/long-term perspective having taken into account the possible effects which the climate change process underway may produce also in the pertinent areas
+Within this sphere, as from 2019 an in-depth look was launched at the resilience of the Group water supply and distribution system in terms of a medium/long-term perspective having taken into account the possible effects which the climate change process underway may produce also in the pertinent areas.

 Nature: these risks pertain to the formulation of long-term planning, to the implications regarding the Group’s financial sustainability, to the decisions to take part in activities of strategic importance and to appropriate investment decisions.